-Knot Note: The maid/matron of honor typically receives a bit more lavish gift than the other maids, since it's normally her job to coordinate the shower and the bachelorette party.
-Consider spending a little extra on her for the extra mile that she goes for you.
-Also, don't forget about flower girls and junior bridesmaids (you can spend a little less on them).
+The maid/matron of honor typically receives a bit more lavish gift than the others, as it's typically her job to act as point person for prewedding events and more.
+Consider spending a little extra on her for the extra mile she's goes for you.
+And don't forget about flower girls and junior bridesmaids (you can spend a little less on them).